hujhax/austin-improv-wiki/Troupes/Sweet Justice.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Luke and Nicole play two incredibly nice, cheery, chipper co-workers who happen to be homicide detectives that regularly get assigned to the grisliest cases.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Luke and Nicole play two incredibly nice, cheery, chipper co-workers who happen to be homicide detectives that regularly get assigned to the grisliest cases.
+>

-Kevin Miller is their no-nonsense boss who regularly doles out the assignments and has had it up to here with their unrelenting cheeriness.
+> Kevin Miller is their no-nonsense boss who regularly doles out the assignments and has had it up to here with their unrelenting cheeriness.
+>

-Expect games and audience interaction.</blockquote>
+> Expect games and audience interaction.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We essentially do a narrative that follows the exploits of two well-meaning detectives.
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We essentially do a narrative that follows the exploits of two well-meaning detectives.
+>

-As the story evolves, members of the audience may be invited to take on certain roles and help guide where the story ends up.
+> As the story evolves, members of the audience may be invited to take on certain roles and help guide where the story ends up.
+>

-It's fun!</blockquote>
+> It's fun!

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]